Rubidium-87

 NMR data

-Nuclear magnetic properties of the NMR active Nuclide 87Rb
+Nuclear magnetic properties and parameters of the NMR active Nuclide 87Rb

 Isotope:87Rb-NMRQuantity:27.83(2) %Spin:3/2-Nuclearmagnetic moment